BroadbandForum/usp-test/index.md

 <li><p>The EUT’s sends a SetResp.</p></li>
 <li><p>The SetResp contains an UpdatedObjectResults element.</p>
 <ol type="a">
 <li>The UpdatedObjectResults has an OperationStatus that is an element of type OperationFailure.
-The OperationFailure contains an err_code of “7021”, “Required Parameter Failed”, and a two UpdatedInstanceFailure elements.
+The OperationFailure contains an err_code of “7021”, “Required Parameter Failed”, and at least two UpdatedInstanceFailure elements.
 The UpdatedInstanceFailures each have an affected_path with a value of “Device.LocalAgent.Subscription.&lt;instance identifier&gt;.” for the respective failed instance, and a single ParameterError element.
 The ParameterError has a param element with a value of “InvalidParameter”, and an err_code of “7010”, “Unsupported Parameter”</li>
 </ol></li>
 </ol>
 <h3 id="set-message-with-search-expression-search-path">1.22 Set message with search expression search path</h3>
 <h4 id="purpose-22">Purpose</h4>
-<p>The purpose of this test is to validate that the EUT properly handles a Set message when the uses a search path.</p>
+<p>The purpose of this test is to validate that the EUT properly handles a Set message when the Controller uses a search path.</p>
 <h4 id="functionality-tag-21">Functionality Tag</h4>
 <p>Mandatory</p>
 <h4 id="test-setup-22">Test Setup</h4>